jamiehenzy/CTGA_UNIX_HPC/README_file_template.md

 ___

-## YOUR README files
+## _Your_ README files

 For purposes of this course, you'll supply a README file for each assignment you submit to the cluster.
-In fact, having a README file is so important that no assignment will be graded without one.
+In fact, having a README file is so important that **no assignment will be graded without one**.
 Compared to a full-on README file that would accompany a coding project, however, your README file will be much shorter and simpler.
 The main point is to make it user-friendly, especially since the user is ME, the one who assigns your grade!
 What to include:

 + Purpose of submitted work
 + Absolute path of each file